 Hockaday was founded in 1913 by Ela Hockaday in order to provide a college-preparatory education for girls with strong potential from diverse backgrounds.
 Hockaday’s purpose is to foster a community of concern and friendship and to instill in every girl a love of learning, an understanding of herself and the ethical principles that guide her life, an appreciation of excellence in all its forms, and a commitment to what is right and good.
 Notable alumni include Swanee Hunt, former Ambassador to Austria, and Pamela Willeford, former Ambassador to Switzerland and Liechtenstein.

 33. Brooks School, North Andover, Massachusetts

 Brooks School, established in 1926, provides a college-preparatory program for 380 students on a 270-acre campus.
 Small class sizes allow students to work closely with teachers and foster positive relationships, helping to build a close-knit community.
 Brooks offers opportunities to study abroad in Africa, Europe, and South America.
-Notable alumni include Steve Forbes, editor-in-chief of Forbes magazine, Elle Logan, Olympic rowing gold medalist, Mark Shuttleworth, first African American in space, and actors Anthony Perkins, James Spader, Parker Stevenson, Sam Waterston, and Michael Weatherly.
+Notable alumni include Steve Forbes, editor-in-chief of Forbes magazine, Elle Logan, Olympic rowing gold medalist, Mark Shuttleworth, first South African in space, and actors Anthony Perkins, James Spader, Parker Stevenson, Sam Waterston, and Michael Weatherly.